BCG-X-Official/artkit/CONTRIBUTING.md

 As an alternative approach, you can add the folder `artkit/src` to your `PYTHONPATH`, and this will enable importing local ARTKIT modules into scripts or notebooks.

-### Install dependencies
+### Install run dependencies

-The following installations are required for full functionality.

 #### GraphViz

-[GraphViz](https://graphviz.org/) is required for generating pipeline flow diagrams.
+[GraphViz](https://graphviz.org/) is required for generating pipeline flow diagrams, it is necessary to enable ARTKIT's full functionality.
 Install the library and ensure it is in your system's PATH variable:

 - For MacOS and Linux users, simple instructions provided on [GraphViz Downloads](https://www.graphviz.org/download/) should automatically add GraphViz to your path
 - Windows users may need to manually add GraphViz to your PATH (see [Simplified Windows installation procedure](https://forum.graphviz.org/t/new-simplified-installation-procedure-on-windows/224))
 - Run `dot -V` in Terminal or Command Prompt to verify installation

+### Install development dependencies

 #### Pandoc